wpfleger96/Life/README.md

 # CSCI 1302 - Game of Life Project (cs1302-life)

-This repository contains the skeleton code for the Game of Life project assigned to the students in Michael E. Cotterell's Spring 2013 CSCI 1302 class at the University of Georgia.
+This repository contains the skeleton code for the Game of Life project assigned to the Fall 2015 students in CSCI 1302 class at the University of Georgia.

 **Please read the entirety of this file before beginning your project.**

 ## Academic Honesty

-You implicitly agree to Academic Honesty policy as outlined in the course syllabus and course website (available at: http://cs.uga.edu/~mec/cs1302/).
+You implicitly agree to Academic Honesty policy as outlined in the course syllabus and course website.

 In accordance with the notice above, I must caution you **not** to fork this repository on GitHub if you have an account.
 Doing so will more than likely make